-(Last Updated on : 12/09/2009)
+(Last Updated on : 28/11/2014)

+in the 18th century, education was widespread.
+English happened to be the medium of instruction for the western education introduced by the British in India.
 The introduction of English education in India benefited a handful of the population and this gave rise to the western educated middle class intelligentsia who organized the Indian masses in the struggle for freedom

 and Elphinstone College.

-The government has taken up the responsibility for ensuring universal elementary education (primary and upper primary) for all children between the age group of six to fourteen.
+or the elementary education is the foundation of the education system in India, as the children are given eight years of schooling during this period.
+After completing the elementary education, the students get into the secondary level.
+There are broadly four stages of school education in India, namely primary, upper primary, secondary and higher secondary (or high schools).
 From class one to five is the primary school from the age group of six to eleven.
 Upper Primary and Secondary school pupils are aged between eleven to fifteen years organised into classes six to ten.
 The higher secondary school student ages sixteen to seventeen enrolled in classes eleven and twelve.

+The undergraduate and postgraduate levels constitute the higher education.
+At this stage, a student chooses his/ her most favourite subject in which he/she is intending to pursue career.
+The students also put on lots of efforts to be successful in this stage.
+They are taught the skills and knowledge needed for them to be successful while working in different professional environments, in this stage.
+The students also get into different professional courses at this level and the courses help them to be in a better position.
 Higher education or the university education in India has evolved in distinct and different streams.
 Most universities are administered by the states, however there are eighteen important universities called Central universities, which are maintained by the Union Government.
 Private sector has also come up in the Indian higher education and this is creating greater opportunities for education in India.
 The nicely segmented and well organized education system in India has been working wonderfully and producing well educated people in India, for the past several years.